Blackened Halibut with Mango and Avocado Salsa

 • Heat a cast-iron skillet over medium-high heat until very hot.
 Add the butter and oil.
 As soon as the butter melts, add fish to skillet.
 Cook 2 minutes per side.

-• Transfer to a baking pan, place in oven and cook 5 to 7 minutes or until fish flakes easily with a fork.
+• Place in the oven and cook for 4 to 5 minutes or until fish flakes easily with a fork.
+Serve with salsa.

-Store the blackening mix in an airtight container and use within six months.
+If you’ve already made or have blackening mix, you’ll need approximately 2 tablespoons.
+Store any excess blackening mix in an airtight container and use it within six months.

-SUBSTITUTIONS: Can substitute any fish such as Chilean sea bass, grouper, tilapia even salmon.
+• Can substitute any fish such as cod, Chilean sea bass, grouper, tilapia, or salmon.

 Nutrition